openmrs/openmrs-book-developer-manual/en/Technology/developmentProcess.md

 ### About Attribution

 In OpenMRS, attribution is done via commit comments only.
 When a committer applies a patch, the author or authors of the patch are attributed within the commit comment itself.
-Attribution (either author or contributing authors) will not be placed into the source code.
+We do not put attribution into source code.
+This avoids the challenges of deciding when someone's name should be added to a file and places the focus on everyone working together to create awesome code.
 OpenMRS will graciously refuse contributions from volunteers who require attribution of their work within source code.

-## About Subversion And OpenMRS

-OpenMRS migrated from Subversion to GitHub in mid-2012.
-Before that time, we used Subversion for version control for over seven years.
-As a result, some of our older and infrequently-used modules are still be hosted in our Subversion repository.

-We encourage the hosting and migration of OpenMRS modules into GitHub, although your module's source code may be hosted wherever you prefer.
-If you are planning to work on a legacy module hosted in Subversion, you will need appropriate knowledge to use this version control system.

 ## Code Review